nathannye/sanity-yaml/README.md

 # What is this
 A bulk Sanity.io schema and component generator.
 Write your schemas (images, arrays, objects, whatever you want) in yaml with basic validation rules and print them to files using handlebars templates.

-# Why
+**Why does it exist?**
-One of the first steps to building a new CMS-driven site is creating the schemas/sections and the matching frontend components.
-It's not fast work, for me it's 90m to an hour at least, every time.
-So to save myself some time I made this, much faster to write a yaml-ish syntax and generate proper schemas and files than to type it all by hand, or leave it up to interpretation by your model of choice
+One of the first steps to building a new CMS-driven site is creating the schemas and the matching frontend components.
+It's not fast work, for me it's 90m to an hour every time I start a new project.
+I had originally used [plop.js](https://www.npmjs.com/package/plop), a phenomenal tool, Big up to Plop.
+But I still had to write length Sanity schemas and plop only makes one file at a time.
+So I wanted to save a bit more time and gen them all upfront.

-Highly inspired by [plop.js](https://www.npmjs.com/package/plop).
+> 👀 Highly inspired by [plop.js](https://www.npmjs.com/package/plop).
 An absolutely incredible library for one-off file generation.

 # Getting Started